legendu-net/blog/misc/content/2017-04-17-shortcuts-for-kde.markdown

 but rather for convenient reference of the author and future improvement.
 **

-1. KDE does not use the Win/Super key to pop up the application launcher menu by default.
+1. KDE supports the Win/Super key to bring up the application launcher now.
-Instead, `Alt + F1` is used by default.
-Linux Mint slightly polishes KDE and allows users to bring up the application launcher menu using the Win/Super key.
-If you are on other Linux distributions and do not have feature, you can get it enabled by installing the `ksuperkey` package.
+    If you are on an older KDE distributions which does not have it by default, you can get it enabled by installing the `ksuperkey` package.

+2. Win + Arrow to resize windows.